nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming Tags

+**MSS**

+1. User requests to rename existing tag's name
+2. Addressbook shows a list of persons that has the tag to be renamed.
+3. Addressbook prompts the user if they want to carry out the renaming.
+4. User confirms to carry out the renaming
+5. AddressBook renames all the tag to be renamed to the new name given by user Use case ends.

+**Extensions**

+2a.
+The list is empty

+> 2a1.
+AddressBook shows error message
+  Use case ends.

+4a.
+User decides to not carry out renaming

+> Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.